BA

 how to communicate a branding strategy of

-role of the Brand Manager is reviewed along
+of the Brand Manager is reviewed along with

-strategies to build brand equity and secure market
+to build brand equity and secure market share.

 This course provides students with an